-The Board of Directors (the Board) of Insmed Incorporated is soliciting your proxy for the Annual Meeting of Shareholders on May 12, 2020, at 9:00 a.m.
-Eastern time (the Annual Meeting), and any adjournment or postponement thereof.
-Due to the COVID-19 pandemic and related public health concerns, the Annual Meeting will be held virtually via the Internet at www.virtualshareholdermeeting.com/INSM2020.
-We intend to make the Proxy Statement and related proxy materials available to our shareholders on or about March 31, 2020.
+The Board of Directors (the "Board") of Insmed Incorporated is soliciting your proxy for the 2022 Annual Meeting of Shareholders (the "Annual Meeting") on May 11, 2022, at 9:00 a.m.
+Eastern time, and any adjournment or postponement thereof.
+The Annual Meeting will be held virtually via the Internet at www.virtualshareholdermeeting.com/INSM2022.
+We intend to make the Proxy Statement and related proxy materials available to our shareholders on or about April 1, 2022.